anasfik/nostr/README.md

 This package is a client for the [Nostr protocol](https://github.com/nostr-protocol/).
 It is a wrapper that lets you interact with the Nostr protocol in an easier, faster and more organized way.

-# NIPS that can be implemented with this package:
+## NIPS that can be implemented with this package:

-[NIP-01, NIP-02, NIP-03]
+- NIP-01
+- NIP-02
+- NIP-03
+- NIP-04 (TODO: make the encryption part automated by the package).
+- NIP-05
+- NIP-09
+- NIP-10
+- NIP-11

+## TODO (if you want to contribute, please feel free to implement any of the following NIPS and make a pull request, I will be happy to review it and merge it.)

+- NIP-06

 # Usage: